joel-tewhare/emails-i-never-send/README.md

 ## Planned Features
 - State-managed options that are used to generate a scenario for the user
 - User limits to apply such as word limit or time restraint
-- Responses are submitted for review and sent to the OpenAI API using a predefined prompt
+- Responses are submitted for review and sent to the Gemini API using a predefined prompt
 - Auth0 authentication and user accounts to be able to save favourite email responses

 ## Planned Tech Stack